wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/145-minutes-sandys-2nd-meeting-with-australian-cabinet.md

 ---
+doc_date: '1961-07-08'
+doc_num: 145
+doc_order: 145
+naa_refs:
+- naa_barcode: 584008
+  naa_control_symbol: 727/4/2 PART 1
+  naa_series: A1838
+  reference: '[NAA: A1838, 727/4/2 PART 1]'
-title: "145 MINUTES, SANDYS'2ND MEETING WITH AUSTRALIAN CABINET"
+title: MINUTES, SANDYS'2ND MEETING WITH AUSTRALIAN CABINET
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10010
 vol_id: 27
-doc_date: 1961-07-08
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 145 MINUTES, SANDYS'2ND MEETING WITH AUSTRALIAN CABINET

-NAA: A1838, 727/4/2 PART 1

 Canberra, 8 July 1961

 Secret

  ****

 The United Kingdom and European Economic Community Consultations

 1\.
 Mr Sandys opened the discussion by addressing himself to the economic aspect of the question of the United Kingdom entering the European Economic Community.
-He outlined the United Kingdom’s view in accordance with paragraph 43 to 81 of the statement, which is the appendix to the Minutes of the first meeting.1
+He outlined the United Kingdom’s view in accordance with paragraph 43 to 81 of the statement, which is the appendix to the Minutes of the first meeting.[1](#f1)

 2\.
 Concerning Mr Sandys’ point that there is a need for a wider base for United Kingdom manufacturing industry, Mr McEwen said that Australian experience suggested that expanding industry into other Commonwealth countries could result in a greater volume of imports from the United Kingdom.
 He suggested that not only was the share of United Kingdom exports taken by Commonwealth countries important, but the absolute volume must also be considered.
 The Commonwealth countries might afford the necessary base for substantial industrial expansion.